 The main debugger window consists of two panels and a context-sensitive toolbar.
-Use toolbar icons to manage break-points and step into or through code; hover over an icon for a tooltip that identifies the option associated with the icon.
+Use toolbar icons to manage breakpoints and step into or through code; hover over an icon for a tooltip that identifies the option associated with the icon.
 The toolbar options are:

-Option Action Shortcut Step into Click the Step into icon to execute the currently highlighted line of code.
-Option/Alt Shift + I + Step over Click the Step over icon to execute a line of code, stepping over any subfunctions invoked by the code.
+Option Action Step into Click the Step into icon to execute the currently highlighted line of code.
+Step over Click the Step over icon to execute a line of code, stepping over any sub-functions invoked by the code.
 The sub-function executes, but is not debugged unless it contains a breakpoint.
-Option/Alt Shift + O + Continue/Start Click the Continue/Start icon to execute the highlighted code, and continue until the program encounters a breakpoint or completes.
-Option/Alt Shift + C + Toggle break- point Use the Toggle breakpoint icon to enable or disable a breakpoint (without removing the breakpoint).
-Option/Alt Shift + T + Clear all break- points Click the Clear all breakpoints icon to remove all breakpoints from the program.
-Option/Alt Shift + X +

-Option Action Shortcut Stop Click the Stop icon to halt the execution of a program.
-Option/Alt Shift + S + Help Click the Help icon to open debugger documentation.
+Con- tinue/Start Click the Continue/Start icon to execute the highlighted code, and continue until the program encounters a breakpoint or completes.
+Toggle breakpoint Use the Toggle breakpoint icon to enable or disable a breakpoint (without removing the breakpoint).
+Clear all break- points Click the Clear all breakpoints icon to remove all breakpoints from the program.
+Stop Click the Stop icon to halt the execution of a program.
+Help Click the Help icon to open debugger documentation.